-The presentation skills that students develop in school will be among the most valuable assets they take into the workplace.
+The presentation and communication skills that students develop in school will be among the most valuable assets they take into the workplace.
 Unfortunately, student presentations have traditionally eaten away at valuable class time.

-With Panopto, students can record their presentations as homework assignments using their laptop, tablet, or smartphone.
+With Panopto, students can record multimedia presentations as homework assignments using their laptop, tablet, or smartphone.
 Instructors can then review each student’s video on-demand, and provide comments and feedback directly in the recording.

 Practice is an essential part of the learning process.
 And with video, you can help your students get more practice time in a format that can be easily reviewed and critiqued by instructors and peers.